tldr-pages/tldr/pages/windows/taskkill.md

 `taskkill /f`

-- Terminate a process and it's child processes:
+- Terminate a process and its child processes:

 `taskkill /t`